-This article will provide you with the ultimate list of webinar statistics to better understand how webinars work and why they are so popular.
+This article will provide the ultimate list of webinar statistics to understand better how webinars work and why they are so popular.

 If you have ever wanted to use webinars in your business, this article is for you.
 Let’s get right into it.

 What Are The Latest Webinar Statistics?

 1. As much as 95% of companies believe webinars can help their business achieve its goals.

 Almost all businesses and entrepreneurs surveyed understand that webinars can move them in the right direction to achieve their goals.

 This makes sense as hosting a virtual event on any topic helps portray you as the expert while allowing you to educate people looking for information about your product or service.

 It also helps to create a community and build an online presence.

 Image Credit: Confertel.net

 2. Business-to-business and SaaS companies believe webinars help them develop high-quality leads for their business.